Las Vegas Strip Must-See Attractions

 host to the combined White Tiger and Dolphin Habitat.
 Gone are the days when you could see the White Tigers

 for free.
 To see the Dolphins and White Tigers will now cost you $19.95 (adult admission).
 Follow the signs

 inside if you decide to see them.
 Since opening, the Mirage has been

 known for its famous 54 foot volcano that erupted every 15 minutes from dusk until midnight.
 The volcano

 underwent a renovation and was reopened in December of 2008.
-Here is the new Mirage volcano (I liked the old
+Here is the old Mirage volcano on the left

 The glory that was Rome is on display in this casino/hotel which has